vhsjwp01/tvdb-scraper/README.md

 staging_folder="<path to put renamed files>"
 ```

-This script parses the named file to create something knowable by thetvdb.com like so:
+This script parses the named file to create something knowable by **thetvdb.com** API like so:
 * Assume a path of `incoming_folder="/tmp/foo"`
 * Assume a path of `staging_folder="/tmp/staging"`
 * Assume a name of tvshow in `incoming_folder` of `"tvshow.name.s01e01.x264.ExAmPlE.mkv"`